vrahul15/connectly/README.md

 📄 License
 This project is licensed under the MIT License.

-💖 Made with Love by Mohammad Waris
+💖 Made with Love by V Rahul